How to complain

 2) Next steps: We will provide written confirmation within 15 days giving details of how the complaint is to be dealt with.

-3) Investigation: The Secretary and Chairman will decide who in the Society is best qualified to deal with your complaint.
+3) Investigation: The Secretary and Chairman will decide who in the Society is best qualified to deal with your complaint, however if this is not deemed appropriate, we may seek an external mediator.
+The cost of which shall be covered by the complainant, unless the complaint is upheld.
 It will be investigated and we will try to resolve it within 28 days of the date that your complaint was received.

 Should we not be able to resolve your complaint within the 28 days you will be contacted regarding the reasons for the delay and a new completion date will be advised.
 We will, however, do our best to resolve all complaints as quickly as possible.

 4) Final Decision – At the end of this process The Chairman of the Society will contact you in writing with the Society’s findings and decision (whether the complaint is upheld, not upheld or partially upheld).
 Procedures to appeal that outcome will be included.

 The Chairman’s decision should be regarded as final.
 However, if you feel that the correct procedure has not been followed you can request a review of the investigation (as below).

 Request for a review of the investigation

 If you are not satisfied that the correct procedure has been followed you should submit your reasons in writing to the Head of Operations at the following address: – 2 Home Farm Cottages, Enville Estate, Enville, DY7 5HH